-‘Dancing With The Stars’ Val Chmerkovskiy Reveals Fiancée Jenna Johnson Almost Killed Him On Their First Date
+‘Dancing With The Stars’ Val Chmerkovskiy Reveals Fiancee Jenna Johnson Almost Killed Him On Their First Date

 The savvy Ukrainian dancer even had hidden cameras set up to record the poignant romantic moment when he popped the question to Johnson.

-Jenna Johnson and Val Chmerkovskiy are planning for a 2019 wedding after they hit the road for the 2019 Dancing With the Stars Live! tour.
-While they haven’t revealed the location of their ceremony or who will be in their wedding party, last month Johnson told Entertainment Tonight that the pair have locked down a date and have made a tentative guest list.
+Jenna Johnson and Val Chmerkovskiy are planning for a 2019 wedding after they hit the road for the 2019 Dancing with the Stars Live! tour.
+While they haven’t revealed the location of their ceremony or who will be in their wedding party, last month Johnson told Entertainment Tonight that the pair has locked down a date and have made a tentative guest list.

-Jenna Johnson revealed that she and Val Chmerkovskiy plan to invite her most recent Dancing With the Stars partner, Bachelor in Paradise’s Grocery Store Joe Amabile, and his girlfriend Kendall Long to their wedding, as well as longtime DWTS host Tom Bergeron.
+Jenna Johnson revealed that she and Val Chmerkovskiy plan to invite her most recent Dancing with the Stars partner, Bachelor in Paradise’s Grocery Store Joe Amabile, and his girlfriend Kendall Long to their wedding, as well as longtime DWTS host Tom Bergeron.

-Dancing With the Stars airs on ABC.
+Dancing with the Stars airs on ABC.